A word that is so widely used and "practiced" by many. But, are we really meditating? Can one really "do" meditation?

 The state of meditation is beyond words.
 Meditation can only be experienced.

-Therefore, we are merely learning techniques to induce a meditative state in which when the conditions are right, one will then drop into meditation or in other words, meditation will then "happen".
+Therefore, we are merely learning techniques to induce a meditative state in which when the conditions are right, one will then enter meditation or in other words, meditation will then "happen".

 Stillness in action

-a) stay still: observe comfortable postures (sthira, sukham,asanam).
+a) Observe posture: observe comfortable postures (sthira, sukham, asanam).
 Only when one is at ease, then one can stay still.

-b) breathe still: observe proper breathing patterns (breath awareness), as the breath directly affect and reflect the state of mind.
+b) Observe breath: be aware of your breath, as the breath directly affects and reflects the state of mind.
 The breath should be gentle, long, slow, deep, diaphragmatic yet natural.

 I am Stillness

-Jia Ern is a practitioner since her teenage years and is an experienced teacher in KL, Malaysia.
+Jia Ern is a practitioner since 2005 and is an experienced teacher in KL, Malaysia.
 Her students range from expatriates to locals, moms to corporate professionals.

-She is certified by Malaysia Association of Yoga Instructors (MAYI) and is a RYT-200, registered with Yoga Alliance, USA.
+She is certified by Malaysia Association of Yoga Instructors (MAYI) and is a RYT-500, with Yoga Alliance, USA.

-She teaches both Yang & Yin yoga, also specializing in Pre-natal yoga.
+She teaches both Yang & Yin yoga, also specializing in Pre-natal yoga since 2013.
 Her teaching emphasizes motion from the spine.